twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/eighteen-days-in-solitude/eighteen-days-in-solitude-full-text%zh.rst

 (The four great elements show their changing nature – vipariṇāma lakkhaṇa, i.e., characteristics of change in many different ways.)

 These are the nature of earth element arises.
 This is the impermanence of earth element.
 It did not exist before; and now it’s arising.
-It existed a vanished one at the place of the new one arising (the old one disappears and a new one appears at the same place).
+Before, it existed; after, that it vanished; then the new one arises at the place (the old one disappears and a new one appears at the same place).
 For you to see this nature I showed you by breaking a stick.
 After the breaking and the broken stick appears and at the same time the good one disappears.
 We think that the arising and vanishing are separated.
 It doesn’t.
 At the arising place of the broken one, the good one vanishes.
 If something arises, something vanishes.
 In the arising nature includes the vanishing nature.
 Not to contemplate as the arising is before and the vanishing is after.

 [By using logic, it could be confused.
 It depends on from which point we see it.
 With the D. A. process, it’s very clear.
 The Relational condition – Paṭṭhāna describes it clearer and profound.
 In the D. A. process:
 ::

    cause → effect (cause) → effect, e.g. feeling (cause) →craving (effect)
-                                                                  (cause) → clinging (effect); etc.]
+                                                             craving (cause) → clinging (effect); etc.]

 You have to make it clear in your mind.
 The arising is replacing the old one.
 When a physical tightness arises and the non-tightness before is not existing anymore.
 In the beginning of sitting was no pain neutral feeling (upekkhā vedanā).
 Later painful feeling arises.
 It’s dukkha arising.
 At the time neutral feeling (upekkhā vedanā) vanishes.
-With ñāṇa (Burmese Pali word for nana) observes and knows that it’s not there anymore.
+With nyan (Burmese Pali word for ñāṇa) observes and knows that it’s not there anymore.
 If something arises and something exists before is not there.
 Abandoning its nature is called impermanence.
 So, something arises and one thing vanishes.
 And don’t look for it.
 This is one kind of impermanence.

 Another kind is a dhamma (phenomenon) arises.
 It has movements and not calm.
 Like vibrations and bubbles.
 These are also impermanent, arising and vanishing one by one.
 It’s too fast that you can’t observe one by one.
 Within a second forms are arising and vanishing 5,000 billion times and minds are 100,000 billion times.
 You can’t discern that much.
 This was the knowledge of a Buddha.
 Therefore the vibrations are also impermanent.
 After appearing, the arising by movements is also impermanence.
 Happening in this way and something arises at other place of the body also impermanent.
 The yogi’s mind from here and moves to the new object which is just arising.
 This is not seeing impermanence yet.